 The Rise of B Corps:

-Sustainable B Corps, for example, is a Certified B Corporation that acts as certification for coffee or USDA Organic verification for milk.
+Sustainable B Corps, for example, is a Certified B Corporation that acts as a certification for coffee or USDA Organic verification for milk.
 B Corps are for-profit firms that have been certified by the non-profit B Lab to achieve high social and environmental standards of performance, accountability, and transparency.

 They use the influence of business to advance the cause of goodness.